 The gorge was created as a result of the sinking of the Ljubljana Marshes, which span 163 square kilometers south of the Slovenian capital city.
 Its steep dolomite walls show alternating bands of dark and light rock, which geologists have used to learn about the ancient history of this region.

 The trail to Soteska Pekel starts next to Pekel Inn and a small devil statue.
 Although it’s relatively easy, it can get a bit steep and narrow at times.
 The highest of the waterfalls is at about 450 meters above sea level.
-The round trip to see all give waterfalls takes about two hours, not counting swimming breaks.
+The round trip to see all the waterfalls takes about two hours, not counting swimming breaks.
 You can also go higher to the top of the gorge at 650 meters to the rocky Devil’s tooth formation.

 Know Before You Go